iw6dgm/GoRobots/README.md

 ### Limitations and future developments

-Compared to the Python tournament manager, GoRobots lacks any support for databases therefore tournaments cannot be paused nor resumed.
+Compared to the Python tournament manager, GoRobots lacks any support for databases, therefore tournaments cannot be paused nor resumed.
 This feature did not turn out to be particularly useful in the past - actually quite taxing in terms of performance - and will not probably be implemented in the future.
 Future developments might include support for f2f, 3vs3 and 4vs4 tournament modes via the same command line execution (so, no need to call GoRobots three times), for instance using the `label` configuration property to generate output filenames accordingly.
-This means the behaviour of the `-type`, `-csv` and `-sql` options, one day, may unexpectedly change.
+This means the behaviour of the `-type`, `-out` and `-sql` options, one day, may unexpectedly change.